suhehe/Framer-SwipeFlip-module/README.md

 - **perspective:** see [docs for reference](http://framerjs.com/docs/#layer.perspective)

-- **drag:** This parameter is about sensitivity, Recommended range is from 0.5 to 1.5.
+- **drag:** This parameter is about sensitivity, recommended range is from 0.5 to 1.5.
 You can try finding a fitted value.

 - **animOptions:** This parameter manage how the layer will be animated when you loosen your finger.

+## References
+This module is refer to [framer-flip-card-module](https://github.com/aboutjax/framer-flip-card-module) by aboutjax.